 In 1960, Carnival Street was born.

 For the first time, Québec’s Premiere launched the Carnival.
-The residents of Rue Sainte-Thérèse created many snow or ice sculptures, and this location became known as Carnival Street.
+The residents of Sainte-Thérèse Street created many snow or ice sculptures, and this location became known as Carnival Street.
 The new International Pee-Wee Hockey Tournament is included in the program.
-Until 1999, just about every year the floats were put on exhibit to let people get a closer look at them.
+Until 1999, the floats were exhibited almost every year to let people get a closer look at them.

 First barrel-jumping competitions.

 The name of Bonhomme Carnaval and his image become registered trademarks.
-Voûtes Chez Ti-Père opened on Rue Sainte-Thérèse.
+Voûtes Chez Ti-Père opened on Sainte-Thérèse Street.

-Creation of Place Carnaval in lower town’s Parc Victora.
+Creation of Place Carnaval in lower town’s Victora Park.
 Many Carnival activities were held here.
 A Grand Prix auto race was held until 1978, and then again from 1984 to 1994.
 Until 1995, a chess tournament was held 18 times.
 Creation of the Order of Bonhomme.

 The first women’s team participated in the canoe race.
 In the summer, for the first public consultation on the Carnival, thousands of families received a questionnaire inviting them to share their opinions.
 The exercise was repeated the following year.
 Creation of the Order of Duchesses.